ImperialCollegeLondon/ReCoDE-Turing-Patterns-and-Partial-Differential-Equations/README.md

 - Solving Mathematical Problems (PDEs)
 - Generalising Problems
 - Discretisation in multiple dimensions
-- Use of external libraries (LAPACK)
+- Use of external libraries (LAPACK and BLAS)

 <!-- How long should they spend reading and practising using your Code.